averemee-si/oracdc/doc/KAFKA-CONNECT.md

 If this parameter is set to NONE, there are no or minimal requirements for supplemental logging.
 Use this parameter only after consulting with us via email at oracle@a2.solutions or by scheduling a meeting on our website at https://a2.solutions.
 Default - ALL

+`a2.stop.on.missed.log.file` - When the parameter value is set to true, the connector stops if it cannot open a redo log file whose description is present in the data dictionary.
+When the parameter value is set to false, the connector attempts to continue using the next redo log file (with a SEQUENCE# value greater than that of the missing redo log file).
+Default - true